MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hpc/Set-HpcNodeState.md

 ### HpcNode[]

 ## NOTES
-* If you set the state of a node to offline, the node can take a long time to go offline if jobs are running on the node.
+If you set the state of a node to offline, the node can take a long time to go offline if jobs are running on the node.
 If any of the jobs have the Run until canceled property set, the operation to take the node offline does not return.
 Cancel such jobs before you set the state of the node to Offline.
-* The built-in ConfirmImpact setting for this cmdlet is Medium.
-If this ConfirmImpact setting is equal to or higher than the value of the $ConfirmPreference variable for your environment, the cmdlet prompts for confirmation unless you specify `-Confirm:$False`.
-If this ConfirmImpact setting is lower than the value of the $ConfirmPreference variable for your environment, the cmdlet does not prompt for confirmation unless you specify `-Confirm` or `-Confirm:$True`.
+The built-in ConfirmImpact setting for this cmdlet is Medium.
+If this ConfirmImpact setting is equal to or higher than the value of the $ConfirmPreference variable for your environment, the cmdlet prompts for confirmation unless you specify *Confirm:$False*.
+If this ConfirmImpact setting is lower than the value of the $ConfirmPreference variable for your environment, the cmdlet does not prompt for confirmation unless you specify *Confirm* or *Confirm:$True*.
-* You must be a cluster administrator to run this cmdlet successfully.
+You must be a cluster administrator to run this cmdlet successfully.

 ## RELATED LINKS